amticianelli/AzureOAIProjectChallenge/README.md

 ## 2.0 Business needs
 * Techtronics has all their products mapped, they have all the descriptions on their webside but the detailed technical information are inside pdf files.
-* Techtronics wants to automate their QnA about their products by using their PDFs
+* Techtronics wants to automate their QnA about their products by using their PDFs, they will make the Chat public available.

 ## 3.0 Requirements
 * Techtronics wants to use a simple Chatbot application